RedHatProductSecurity/cvelib/README.md

 pip install --upgrade pip
 pip install -e .
 pip install tox
+# If you want to use any of the dev dependencies outside of Tox, you can install them all with:
+pip install -e .[dev]
 ```

 This project uses the [Black](https://black.readthedocs.io) code formatter.
 To reformat the entire